coreos/corelb/README.md

-# corelb - load balancer based on nginx and coreinit
+# corelb - a loadbalancer built on coreinit

-This is a proof of concept using coreinit as a backing store for an nginx loadbalancer.
+This is a proof of concept using coreinit/etcd as a backing store for an nginx loadbalancer.

 ### Running